lawalOyinlola/scissorsWeb/README.md

 public/: Contains the public assets.
 src/: Contains the source code of the application and all components
 src/components: Contains all component file.
-src/pages: Contains the Pages and their CSS styles.
+src/pages: Contains the Pages and their CSS styling.
 src/css: CSS styling for individual component.
 src/data: Contains data files used in some components.
 src/images: Contains images used in the App components.